What to pack for Barcelona in September

 - Phone: We always travel with our iPhones.
 Don’t forget to carry your smartphone or any phone

-- Sim card: Optional
+- SIM card: Optional

 - Charger: A multi-port charging cable is a life changer.
 Here is a favorite pick from Amazon – so affordable and durable